What is Medicare Supplement Plan C?

 Medicare Supplement Plan C, also called Medigap Plan C, is one of the most comprehensive of the 10 standardized supplemental Medicare plans available in most states.
 In fact, only Medicare Supplement Plan F is the most comprehensive Medicare supplement plan available.
 This plan covers all Original Medicare deductibles, coinsurance, and copayments, leaving you with no out-of-pocket costs on all Medicare-approved services.... offers more coverage.
-For its beneficiaries, this top-tier plan covers most Medicare-approved Out-of-pocket costs (aka, out-of-pocket medical expenses) are costs that a beneficiary must pay because their health insurance does not cover them.
-Out-of-pocket costs are found in the deductibles, copayments, and coinsurance outlined in each health....
+For its beneficiaries, this top-tier plan covers most Medicare-approved Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
+These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments.....

 NOTE: Medicare Plan C, along with Plan F, is no longer open to people turning age 65.
 That means if you are first eligible for Medicare benefits on or after 1 January 2020, you can’t buy Plan C. People who already have Plan C can it, and you can still apply for this plan if you were eligible for Medicare before 2020.

-Also, don’t be confused between Medicare Plan C and Medicare Part C. Despite the fact that they sound like the same thing, Medicare Part C is the Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).... program, which replaces your Original Medicare is private fee-for-service health insurance for people on Medicare.
+Also, don’t be confused between Medicare Plan C and Medicare Part C is Medicare's private health plan option.
+Also known as Medicare Advantage, Medicare Part C plans are a type of Medicare health plan offered by companies that contract with Medicare to provide all....
+Despite the fact that they sound like the same thing, Medicare Part C is the Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).... program, which replaces your Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
 Part B is medical coverage.... benefits with a managed health plan.

 Medigap Plan C, as its name implies, covers gaps in your Original Medicare benefits, including the following:

-- Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... hospital Coinsurance is a percentage of the total you are required to pay for a medical service. ... and hospital costs up to 365 days after Original Medicare benefits are exhausted
+- Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care.... hospital Coinsurance is a percentage of the total you are required to pay for a medical service. ... and hospital costs up to 365 days after Original Medicare benefits are exhausted

-- Medicare Part A hospice care coinsurance or A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service....
+- Medicare Part A Hospice is a special way of caring for people who are terminally ill.
+Hospice care involves a team-oriented approach that addresses the medical, physical, social, emotional, and spiritual needs of the patient.... care coinsurance or A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service....

-- Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care.... copayments and coinsurance
+- Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare... copayments and coinsurance

 - First three pints of blood for a medical procedure